KONKUK-CLOG/ai-repo/DIAGRAMS.md

 2. **Diff Application with WAL**: VSCode extension sends code changes to the server.
 All updates are logged to WAL first (Write-Ahead Log), then processed by Vector DB for semantic search and Graph DB for code relationships.
 Failed operations are automatically retried.

 3. **MCP Tool Execution**: Claude Desktop communicates with the MCP Server via JSON-RPC over stdio.
-Tools include blog posting, Notion publishing, and Git operations.
+Tools include blog posting plus Vector/Graph database searches.

 4. **Background Recovery**: A scheduler runs every 5 minutes to retry failed WAL operations, ensuring data consistency and reliability.